AlexMi-Ha/ProgrammingChallenges/README.md

 This is my take on all the challenges of this image I found browsing the Internet.
 It seemed really interesting for me to try and beat some challenges and I decided to create this repo to write some code for those challenges.
-I will be solving them in no pre-defined order, with the languages I think best fit the problem.
+I will be solving them in no pre-defined order.
+I want to diversify the languages I'm comfortable in using, so I will be solving challenges in many different languages!

 Here is my progress so far